+Similarly, Pearl S.D. and Liana R. pointed out that the November 2011 Anthropologie catalog uses Peru as a backdrop, with local residents and the landscape serving as background.
 In this image, the Peruvians are literally marginalized, partially cut out of the photo of the two models they frame, one of whom holds a Cuzco Clutch, which sells for a mere $228:

 Dolores R. sent us a link to a video posted at Racialicious about stereotypes of Native Americans in video games.
 Beth Aileen Lameman, the director and narrator, discusses a number of frequent tropes used when depicting Native Americans in games, such as the half-breed hero, the wise old Indian sage, and, of course, the hottie Indian princess, as well as the tendency to conflate many different tribes and cultures.
 It’s a great summary of common representations of Native Americans in pop culture more broadly:

 Sadie M. sent in an example of the reproduction of the idea that “Africa” is an arid, desolate place where nature still dominates civilization.
 The snapshot Sadie sent in was of Nairobi.
 Nairobi is the 12th largest city on the continent of Africa with a population of over 3 million in the city and its surrounding suburbs.
 It is the capital of Kenya and an economic, political, and financial hub in the region.